-Funding: Federal Tax Credits, Riverside County Economic Development Agency (EDA) Responsible Agency: Riverside EDA Objectives: ▪ Provide information regarding the MCC Program to eligible home buyers. ▪ Coordinate proactively with Riverside County on annual monitoring of the effectiveness of the MCC program.
+Funding: Federal Tax Credits, Riverside County Economic Development Agency (EDA) Responsible Agency: Riverside EDA Objectives: Provide information regarding the MCC Program to eligible home buyers.
+Coordinate proactively with Riverside County on annual monitoring of the effectiveness of the MCC program.
+Annually conduct a multimedia campaign (i.e., social media) to encourage residents to learn about the MCC Program.
+The first campaign is to be completed by the end of December 2025.
 Timeframe: This program will be implemented on an ongoing basis through the remainder of the planning period.
+The first campaign is to be completed by the end of December 2025.

-Program 2015: Section 8 Rental Assistance
+Program 15 Section 8 Rental Assistance